McCain

 The business is betting on PACE to deliver

-Every SLT member is building PACE teams into their F27 strategic plans, counting on them to deliver critical priorities.
+SLT members are building PACE teams into their F27 strategic plans, counting on them to deliver critical priorities.
 We have proven the model can deliver.
 But delivering depends on more than naming a team as PACE.
 It depends on coaching capability, leaders and teams adopting new behaviors, and a network of practitioners who support each other.
 Without those three things, PACE becomes a label instead of a way of working, and the priorities those teams are charged with are at risk.

 Five moves to scale without losing what works